mesushanta/steganocrypto/README.md

 You might need to enable some php extension.

 # Requirements
-This doen not wotks with php 7+.
-The mcrypt does not with php 7.
+This doen not works with php 7+.
+The mcrypt does not work any more in php 7.